KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/gaming-sdk-tutorial-4.md

     }
 ```

-Next we make a `move_pipe` function, with a parameter of `struct pipe` reference.
-We’ll also retrieve constants, to access the scroll speed.
+Make a `move_pipe` function that accepts as a parameter a reference to a `struct pipe` object.
+Retrieve constants to access the scroll speed.

 ```
 // Move the pipe and return the x position